Credit Repair Kit For Dummies - Steve Bucci - E-Book

 Introduction

-Credit access may have thawed over the last few years, but only for those people who have a solid credit report and credit score.
-Loan interest rates may be low, but criteria for obtaining the best credit terms are not.
-Jobs may be readily available or scarce depending on the economy, but regardless, failing a credit review can keep you unemployed in the best of times.
 Your need for great credit never ends.
-This book is meant to help you successfully rebuild and manage your credit.
-Rather than taking an academic approach to the subject of credit, it helps you succeed at integrating credit into your real life.
+This book will help you successfully build, rebuild, or manage your credit.
+Rather than taking an academic approach to the subject of credit, Credit Repair Kit For Dummies helps you succeed at integrating credit into your real life.
 It enables you to make great credit an outcome of the decisions you make every day as you pursue life and happiness.
-I call it your credit-life connection.
+I call it your credit–life connection.

-And if all this isn’t enough, the non-lending use of credit reports is growing seemingly by the day.
+And if all this isn’t enough, the non-lending use of credit reports is growing by the day.
 Updates to this book tell you about new consumer databases that collect information about your medical history, prescription drug use, rental history, banking data, and more.
 Employers, insurance companies, landlords, and lenders use this information to decide whether to hire or promote you, what insurance rates to give you, whether to rent you an apartment, and whether to offer you new banking products.
-You need to know what’s in these files, and that’s one of many things we tell you how to do in this book.
+You need to know what’s in these files, and that’s one of many things I tell you how to do in this book.

 Credit Repair Kit For Dummies comes at a critical time.
 Credit plays an ever-changing and increasingly important role in your life, regardless of whether you use a credit card.
 Insurance, employment, home buying or renting, and getting an education with student loans are more dependent than ever on you having good credit.
 Plus, although the rewards for good credit have never been higher, the penalties for failure — foreclosure, eviction, job problems, mounting debts, collections — have never been greater.
 For these reasons and more, millions of people are looking for up-to-date, useful, and proven answers from a trusted and knowledgeable resource.
 If you know the rules of the credit game, you’ll get a winning score.
-That’s why we wanted to bring you the best, non-biased information in the industry based on our decades of experience and research.
+That’s why I wanted to bring you the best, non-biased information in the industry based on decades of experience and research.

 About This Book

-The approach we outline in this book is different because it’s low-cost and simple and drives right to the heart of the matter.
+The approach I outline in this book is different because it’s low-cost and simple and drives right to the heart of the matter.
 With this book, you can manage your credit by applying just a few key concepts.
 Unlike the talk-show approach of making one philosophy fit all after a 15-second question-and-answer period, this book takes the time to give you the concepts and tools you need so that you can apply them to your specific situation and come up with an answer that’s custom-tailored to you.

 So why this book?